 For example, the input section might be:

-There exist many possible formats or variations of RAM instructions, unfortunately, the syntax is not very unified.
-I guess the reason is that RAM is not a real machine, and for the purposes of the algorithm analysis the machine is so simple that it’s description is repeated in almost every paper where it appears.
+There exist many variations of RAM instructions, unfortunately, the syntax is not very unified.
+The reason might be that RAM is not a real machine.

 [LABEL:] INSTRUCTION [; optional comment]